jacobjmarks/cvtree-parallel/README.md

 # cvtree-parallel
 **Parallelization of Genome Sequence Comparison**

-Completed for academic work - Queensland University of Technology
+~Completed for~ Ongoing academic work - Queensland University of Technology

 ## Usage
 -TO BE UPDATED-